Get Into The Spirit Of Island Life With St. Kitts' Signature Tipple (It's Rum, BTW)

 For something uniquely Kittitian, CSR is a rum connoisseur’s dream.
 Distilled from refined cane juice rather than molasses, it’s filtered through an elaborate, patented system.
 Originally made by Baron Edmond de Rothschild, it’s the choice for the St. Kitts famous beverage, ‘Ting with a Sting’, a delectable rum and grapefruit soda concoction.
 Hailed as the island’s national drink, it would be difficult to find one more appropriate: like the island, it’s effervescent, full of zest and extremely more-ish.

 Life is forever relaxed on St. Kitts, and there are bars aplenty for rum sampling.
 If you like your rum punch with a view, Cockleshell beach is a treat, overlooking the mighty peak crowning its sister island of Nevis.
 Sit in one of the bars which dot the beach and watch the boats bring in their daily haul of wahoo, tuna or mahi mahi.
-At night, on The Strip of bars along South Frigate Bay beach, you’ll be able to enjoy your tipple with live bands, blazing bonfires and wild dancing under the stars.
+At night, on The Strip along South Frigate Bay beach, you’ll be able to enjoy your tipple with live bands and blazing bonfires under the stars.

 For a tour that takes in rum, history, fabulous scenery and a botanical garden thrown in for good measure, a visit to the 300-year-old Fairview plantation is a must.
 The Fairview Rum Shots experience offered by Kantours begins with a whistlestop exploration of historic Basseterre, followed by a visit to the Fairview Great House & Botanical Garden.
 The painstakingly restored Great House is believed to have been originally built on the plantation in 1701.
 You’ll get to taste several flavours of rum in Fairview’s “rum room” and learn all sorts of rum-related fascinating facts, including stories of how the Irish settled on St. Kitts and the rum legacies they left.